AdamMeyers/The_Termolator/README.md

 	       be downloaded and some specialized rules will be invoked for abbreviations.
 Other topic specific features may be added in the future.

+IMPORTANT PATH INFORMATION: If FOREGROUND and BACKGROUND files contain absolute paths, this command will work from anywhere.
+Otherwise, you should run from the directory containing FOREGROUND and BACKGROUND.
+We will call this the DATA_DIRECTORY.
+The files listed in FOREGROUND andBACKGROUND should be paths relative to the DATA_DIRECTORY.

 To test the program, we suggest going to one of our 3 test directories and running the command from there.
 Note that we will shorly be adding a corpus of court decisions, for which the legal topic features are useful.
 We have not yet tested whether these same features are useful for the patent directory provided here.